clarkfitzg/phd_research/notes/code_analysis_tasks.md

 Then we can remove them.

-__Earliest place to run subset operations__
+__Vectorized and scalar valued functions__

-If we only need a subset of rows and columns to do the required task then we can filter the data early, even at the source.
-This saves memory and time for intermediate computations.
+Then we can better infer the sizes of the data that pass through.

 __Calls / statements likely to be slow__